-- bank and building society savings, including internet accounts - UK authorised unit trusts, open-ended investment companies and investment trusts - National Savings and Investments accounts and savings bonds - taxable interest received on compensation payments, for example, payment protection insurance (PPI) - certificates of tax deposit - credit unions and friendly societies
+- bank and building society savings, including internet accounts - UK authorised unit trusts, open-ended investment companies and investment trusts these are paid without tax deducted include the full amount of these distributions in box 2 - National Savings and Investments accounts and savings bonds - taxable interest received on compensation payments, for example, payment protection insurance (PPI) - certificates of tax deposit - credit unions and friendly societies

-Don't include interest from UK government securities (gilts), or interest from bonds, loan notes or securities issued by UK companies.
+Do not include interest from UK government securities (gilts), or interest from bonds, loan notes or securities issued by UK companies.
 These go in the 'Additional information' pages.